JosephDuffy/josephduffy.co.uk/data/posts/its-a-duffy-thing.md

 ## Future Posts

 I've got a few other post ideas (some of which are already 90% written), so there's going to be more activity on here soon.
-You can [subscribe to the RSS feed](/rss), [follow me on Twitter](https://twitter.com/Joe_Duffy), or simply check the website soon to see new posts.
+You can [subscribe to the blog feed](/blog-feeds), [follow me on Twitter](https://twitter.com/Joe_Duffy), or simply check the website soon to see new posts.